Bye bye, boring meatballs…these Korean-Inspired Gochujang Meatballs will liven up any rice bowl or appetizer spread with bold flavor!

 This gochujang meatball recipe is for the meatballs only.
 If you plan to make a complete meal, I recommend serving with rice, roasted or pickled vegetables, kimchi, nori (dried, seasoned seaweed) or similar toppings like what I included in these rice bowls.

-If you’re looking for other meatball recipes, be sure to check out my Greek Gyro Turkey Meatballs, Smoky Chipotle Meatballs, or my Sweet & Spicy Turkey Meatballs.
+If you’re looking for other meatball recipes, be sure to check out my Smoky Chipotle Meatballs or Sweet & Spicy Turkey Meatballs.

 How To Make Gochujang Meatballs